DenisGorbachev/metawomen-docs/src/RewardsForHolders/FAQ.md

 Every week on Tuesday at 10:00 UTC.

+### How can I withdraw the rewards?

+You will receive the rewards automatically.
+We will send them to the same wallet address that you used to deposit $COLI (on Binance Smart Chain).

 ### If I buy COLI now, when do I get the rewards?

 You will get the rewards at the next distribution date + every week afterwards.